hbc/NGS-Data-Analysis-long-course/sessionI/lessons/02_searching_files.md

 `$ grep -B1 -A2 NNNNNNNNNN Mov10_oe_1.subset.fq > bad_reads.txt`

+The prompt should sit there a little bit, and then it should look like nothing happened.

 `$ ls -l`

-The prompt should sit there a little bit, and then it should look like nothing happened.
-But type `ls`.
 You should have a new file called `bad_reads.txt`.
 Take a look at it and see if it has what you think it should.

 If we use '>>', it will append to rather than overwrite a file.
 This can be useful for saving more than one search, for example: